 Dr. Tamber has worked to include Children’s Hospital of Pittsburgh of UPMC in several large multi-center clinical networks that are dedicated to the study of common pediatric disorders.
 CHP is a member of the Hydrocephalus Clinical Research Network, a group of seven premier pediatric neurosurgical departments in North America that are dedicated to designing and undertaking field-changing prospective research into pediatric hydrocephalus.
 In addition, CHP has been selected as a member institution in the Park-Reeves Syringomyelia Research Consortium, a group dedicated to solving important clinical problems within the realm of Chiari malformation and syringomyelia.
 Dr. Tamber is the institutional Principal Investigator for both of these endeavors.

 Patients with vascular anomalies such as aneurysms, arteriovenous malformations, cavernous malformations, and moyamoya syndrome are managed by Dr. Greene.
 Select patients undergo further evaluation at the department’s Center for Image-Guided Neurosurgery with L. Dade Lunsford, MD, for possible radiosurgical treatment, angiography by Brian Jankowitz, MD, for further definition of anomalies and possible embolization of feeding vessels to reduce blood flow to a malformation, and assessment by a vascular neurologist for management of seizures, dystonia, and coagulopathies that may be identified during the course of the evaluation process.
-Patients with vascular problems involving more than one organ system, or those with syndromes such as Sturge-Weber or PHACE, are seen in the multidisciplinary Vascular Anomalies Clinic.
+Such comprehensive evaluation best identifies those patients who would benefit from surgical intervention.
+Patients with vascular problems involving more than one organ system, or those with syndromes such as Sturge-Weber or PHACES, are seen in the multidisciplinary Vascular Anomalies Clinic, one of the largest of its kind in the country.

 For more information on our Pediatric Neurosurgery Division, please visit the division's webpages on the Children's Hospital of Pittsburgh website.